 Expedition Instructor (XI) | 6-Month Residential Wilderness Immersion Program

-2023 Course Info
+2025 Course Info

-· Dates: 4/30-10/21
+· Dates: Various

 · Maximum Size: 6

 Expedition Instructor Program.
-6-Month, Full-Time Residential Training
+6-Month, Full-Time, Professional Residential Training

-The XI is a deep dive into becoming a professional bushcraft instructor and wilderness guide by combining field experience with academic research and study.
+We do this by combining field experience with academic research and study.
 The modern world is interested in shallow knowledge and understanding.
 This program is the opposite – it goes deep.

 Who The Expedition Instructor Program Is For

-The framework of the program consists of standards-based professional training.
 Our goal is to train future industry leaders and give them a running start.
 This program is for future guides, instructors and business owners.
 Our goal is to pass on the skills that have made the Jack Mountain Bushcraft School so successful since we began in the late 1990s.
 These include the bushcraft, guiding, education, instructional design and business skills.

 Why Us?
 Why Now?